hreyes91/hreyes91.github.io/_publications/2026-codesign.md

 ---
-title: "Reinterpretation and preservation of data and analyses in HEP"
+title: "On the Codesign of Scientific Experiments and Industrial Systems."
 collection: publications
 category: manuscripts
 permalink: /publication/2026-codesign